Full terms and conditions of the grant can be downloaded here.

 Information about whether you have received State Aid in the last three years and / or have submitted an application for State Aid.

 You can claim your grant as soon as you have finished your project and submitted evidence to us of payment to your installer.
 We aim to process claims and send out payment within 30 days.

 Ngage Solutions is a not-for-profit company based in Buckinghamshire who design and deliver programmes to support organisations, individuals and communities.
 Every year we provide practical solutions to real business needs.
 To date, Ngage Solutions has leveraged more than £60 million of funding to invest in business support services.
 To find out more about Ngage Solutions please visit www.ngagesolutions.co.uk.

-The European Regional Development Fund (ERDF) has been established to reduce the gap between differing levels of development across various regions in the EU, to reduce the extent to which the least-favoured regions and islands (including rural areas) are lagging behind.
+The European Regional Development Fund (ERDF) has been established to reduce the gap between differing levels of development across various regions in the EU.
 Further information is available at: https://www.gov.uk/guidance/england-2014-to-2020-european-structural-and-investment-funds

 Ngage Solutions uses Nasstar, a secure cloud based IT platform.
 Nasstar implements an Information Security Management System that has been accredited with the internationally recognised standard ISO 27001.